 1. Remove any raised detail from under side of chassis between the buffer beam and the bogie pivot.

 2. Place the base plate to chassis behind the buffer beam.
-The base plate may need to be reduced in width, if so scribe marker lines on the back of the base plate as a filing guide.
+The base plate may need to be reduced in width, if so scribe marker lines on the back of the base plate with a calliper gauge as a filing guide.
 Remove the tabs if they are not needed.

 3. Set the leading edge of the base plate 12mm back from the corridor connection or buffers which ever is the furthest forward.